2 Delicious Ways to Sneak Veggies Into Kids’ Fave Foods

 - Wait for it to cool, sift icing sugar, and cut into squares.

-At The Brook, we ensure your children are provided with tasty and nutritious foods every day, so we encourage parents to keep up the good work in introducing veggies and fruits to the little ones’ diets.
+At The Brook Early Education and Care, we ensure your children are provided with tasty and nutritious foods every day, so we encourage parents to keep up the good work in introducing veggies and fruits to the little ones’ diets.

 Try out our fun and colourful recipes for Emoji Frittatas and Pinwheel Sandwiches that your kids will surely love.